julien-blanchard/underground-tapes-soundtrack/README.md

 # :surfer: :cd: **Underground Tapes** :surfer: :cd:

-You'll find on this repository information about the soundtrack for **Chris Stroh**'s *Underground Tapes* bodyboarding videos.
+You'll find here information about the soundtrack for **Chris Stroh**'s *Underground Tapes* bodyboarding videos.

 Currently, `104` of the `156` total tracks are covered.
 All of these songs you can listen to on **YouTube**, **SoundCloud**, or **Bandcamp** for free.